Share

 Other coins in the Ancient Rome

-In Ancient Rome circulated coins of other nations were not minted in Rome because they helped commercial transactions and the integration of all provinces inside the roman market.
+In Ancient Rome, circulated coins of other nations were not minted in Rome because they helped commercial transactions and the integration of all provinces inside the Roman market.
 The more common were:

-Greek Drachma, Didalco and Tetradrachma
+Greek Drachma, and Tetradrachma

 Mesopotamian Talent and Mina

-Greek and Phoenician colonies Cistoforo and Obolus.
+Greek and Phoenician colonies Cistophorus and Obolus.

 La moneda romana: origen,valor y evolución – SobreHistoria.com